ToothpasteGuardian/xIOS/README.txt

-to open a "file" type: change dir *FILE NAME HERE*
+to open a "folder" type: change dir *FILE NAME HERE*

 to play a "game" type: launch *GAME NAME HERE*